Elango-Sagravia/movie_suggestions/outstatic/content/articles/movies-like-saltburn.md

 ![Two characters from The Killing of a Sacred Deer holding a rifle together](/images/the-killing-of-a-sacred-deer-rifle-scene-A2Mz.png)

-*Nicole Kidman and Colin Farrell in The Killing of a Sacred Deer.
+*source-Nicole Kidman and Colin Farrell in The Killing of a Sacred Deer.
 Source IMDb*

 **Director:** Yorgos Lanthimos